GM surprises Wall Street with strong earnings

 Breaking News Emails

-General Motors delivered a positive jolt to Wall Street this morning when it announced strong earnings for both the fourth quarter and full year, comfortably exceeding analysts’ expectations that both revenues and earnings would dip sharply.
+General Motors delivered a positive jolt to Wall Street on Wednesday morning when it announced strong earnings for both the fourth quarter and full year, comfortably exceeding analysts’ expectations that both revenues and earnings would dip sharply.

 The strong numbers, however, could further stoke criticism of Detroit’s largest automaker, coming at a time when it is laying off thousands of workers and preparing to close three assembly and two parts plants.